Are you thinking about to reload your ammo? Trying to save some money by reloading? Can’t decide which metal to go for?

 Nickel plated brass is still brass with a coating of nickel on the surface done by electroplating.
 The core is pure brass.

 Nowadays many professional companies have started nickel plated brass in their manufacturing process.
-The reasons behind choosing the nickel plated brass are quite a few.
+The reasons for choosing the nickel plated brass are quite a few.

 Now all the pros and cons of both brass and nickel plated brass has been discussed, it’s your turn to decide.
 Go for the one that suits your needs the most.

-Since the main aim of reloading is to save money, you can go for brass if the other cons don’t bother you as brass offers lots of benefits in low price.
+Since the main aim of reloading is to save money, you can go for brass if the other cons don’t bother you as brass offers lots of benefits at a low price.
 There are many other options to buy brass at a cheaper price.

 But if you decide to go for nickel plated one, it’s still a good option to try.
 Just remember, the coating is only nickel, the core is still brass in this case.
 The nickel plated ones are corrosion resistant and remain shiny after a long time.